 The members of the board receive no remuneration for their work.
 Expenses incurred in the performance of the directorship are reimbursed, provided they are not excessive.
 The foundation has no staff.

 4.2 Description of the administrative organization

 The board of Hilltree Foundation consists of:

 Elsbeth van Rhijn: Chairman

 Paul Hugenholtz: Secretary

-The administration of the foundation is conducted by Administratiekantoor L.G. van Kan B.V.
+The administration of the foundation is carried out by the board.

-The financial statements of the institution are drawn up by the L.G. van Kan B.V.
+The annual accounts of the institution are drawn up by Mons en van Kan B.V.

 The institution fulfills its obligation to publish by means of website www.hilltree.org